27. Commodity Prices#

 Profit maximization gives the additional condition

-We also require that the market clears in each period.
+We also require that the market clears, with supply equaling demand in each period.

 We assume that consumers generate demand quantity \(D(p)\) corresponding to price \(p\).